yuvraaj2002/AI-Notes/Generative AI/RAG Systems/Advance RAG/Hybrid Search.md

 ### [Why include Keyword based search](#)

-The primary advantage of keyword-based search is its ability to provide greater precision when exact terms are crucial for retrieving relevant documents.
 While semantic search focuses on understanding the overall meaning of a document and retrieving those with similar meanings, keyword-based search targets specific terms within documents.
 This makes keyword-based search particularly useful when precise terms are critical for relevance.

 By combining both semantic and keyword-based search, you can significantly enhance the retrieval process, ensuring that you capture both the nuanced meanings and the exact terms necessary for finding the most relevant and important documents.

 ### [Which algorithms are used to create sparse vector search](#)

-For creating sparse vector we utilize the frequency based word embedding techniques which includes TF-IDF and BM25, where BM25 is advance version of the TF-IDF technique.
-After creating the dense and spare vectors,

-Cosine similarity measures the cosine of the angle between two vectors, which helps quantify how similar they are.
-For sparse vectors derived from TF-IDF or BM25, cosine similarity can be used to compare the query vector with document vectors.
+Sparse embeddings are generated from algorithms like [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) and [SPLADE](https://arxiv.org/abs/2107.05720).
+Dense embeddings are generated from machine learning models like [GloVe](https://text2vec.org/glove.html) and [Transformers](https://huggingface.co/docs/transformers/index).